UEFA EURO 2020 draw: a success story for Romanian football | Inside UEFA

 Article body

 "This is a unique opportunity to develop the game that will not return any time soon," said FRF president Răzvan Burleanu.
 "If you count all the countries to have hosted the EUROs until now, you reach 14.
-EURO 2020 brings a different story with 12 host cities.
-It is a major opportunity to develop the game."
+EURO 2020 brings a different story with 12 host cities."

 Why is Bucharest's selection as a host city so significant for Romania?

-While Romania has already staged the 2011 UEFA European Under-19 Championship andteh 2012 UEFA Europa League final, the country has never hosted a major international sporting event.
+While Romania has already staged the 2011 UEFA European Under-19 Championship and the 2012 UEFA Europa League final, the country has never hosted a major international sporting event.
 Doing so now is a source of national pride.

 UEFA EURO 2020 has already brought this long-term goal closer by ensuring the local organising committee is trained in specialist football management skills.